esentialss/btlo-writeups/phishing-analiysis-2.md

 **When looking at the main body content in a text editor, what encoding scheme is being used?**

-I opened the text editor, again CTRL+F for faster searching in search bar i typed encoding and found encoding scheme.
+I opened the text editor, again I used CTRL+F, for faster searching, in the search bar I typed encoding and found encoding scheme.

 <img width="354" height="82" alt="{35A12AAD-239C-4D83-B9CA-9B578BE1D9B6}" src="https://github.com/user-attachments/assets/89d9c539-02b5-4af7-8374-8235ff20f928" />

 **What is the URL used to retrieve the company's logo in the email?**

-In outlook i right clicked in the company logo and copied the photo URL
+In outlook I right clicked in the company logo and copied the photo URL

 <img width="407" height="244" alt="{3315BE64-D204-4FBE-90BF-355FE6903469}" src="https://github.com/user-attachments/assets/d52decf4-eb20-4eb7-a123-13d7690c792f" />

 **For some unknown reason one of the URLs contains a Facebook profile URL.
 What is the username (not necessarily the display name) of this account, based on the URL?**

-First URL i checked was the sent URL and thought that the zzyuchengzhika text in the URL is the answer but not, so next url i checked was in the Amazon Support Team text and if i pointed on this i could see the URL
+First URL I checked was the sent URL and thought that the zzyuchengzhika text in the URL is the answer but not, so next url I checked was in the Amazon Support Team text and if I pointed on this I could see the URL

 <img width="144" height="22" alt="{85D8302A-B7C0-4849-B99E-EBFB6D558AED}" src="https://github.com/user-attachments/assets/511a58e2-ca6f-47d3-ba7f-291e03afeb23" />

-And found facebook link, the username was Famir.boyka.7
+I found the Facebook URL containing username amir.boyka.7, however the accepted answer was the display name: Famir.boyka.7

 # Lessons